regebro/moving-big-projects/moving-big-projects.rst

     :width: 100%

 .. note::

-    Which apparently is the medieval.
-    And you have been bravely running away from Python 3 for years.
+    But you have been bravely running away from Python 3 for years.

-    But, you can't run any longer.
+    And, you can't run any longer.
 Time to face the monster.
     But don't fear the syntax errors, those are the easy parts, actually.
     The hard part is getting your old system into a state where it's easy to port.